F5Networks/f5-azure-arm-templates/supported/autoscale/ltm/via-lb/1nic/existing-stack/payg/README.md

 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
 - This template can be used to create the BIG-IP(s) using a local VHD or Microsoft.Compute image, please see the **customImage** parameter description for more details.
 - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
-- F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
+- F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See [azure-bigip-version-matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md).
 - F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.